Southern Cornbread Dressing

 This moist, delicious Southern Cornbread Dressing is a traditional stuffing recipe that makes the perfect Thanksgiving side dish!

-I’m so excited to share my family’s Southern Cornbread Dressing recipe with you guys!
-This old fashioned southern cornbread dressing recipe is super easy to make and it’s my absolute favorite Thanksgiving side dish.
+I’m so excited to share my family’s cornbread dressing recipe with you guys!
+This old fashioned recipe is super easy to make and it’s my absolute favorite Thanksgiving side dish.

-I’ve already shared the Apple Pecan Stuffing that my guy grew up eating on turkey day (he’s a yankee), and it’s delicious, but this simple cornbread dressing recipe will always be this southern girl’s first choice.
-It is a blend of Southern cornbread (no sugar!) and biscuits, baked together with broth, celery, onion, and poultry seasoning to make a moist, delicious dressing that’s a must-have Thanksgiving day!
+I’ve already shared the Apple Pecan Stuffing that my guy grew up eating on turkey day (he’s a yankee), and it’s delicious, but this simple dressing will always be this southern girl’s first choice.
+It is a blend of Southern cornbread (no sugar!) and biscuits, baked together with broth, celery, onion, and poultry seasoning to make a moist, delicious dish that’s a must-have Thanksgiving day!

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!

-What is the Difference Between Stuffing and Cornbread?
+What is the Difference Between Stuffing and Dressing?

 Let’s get this one of out of the way right now.
 The short answer is that dressing is baked in a dish and stuffing is stuffed in a turkey to bake.
 If you are interested in more details and some amazing stuffing & dressing recipes make sure you check out my Ultimate Guide to Thanksgiving Stuffing & Dressing.